 -----------------------------------------------------------------------------------------------------------------------------

-Daniel was prophesying that Jerusalem and its temple, which had been destroyed by the king of Babylon, were going to be rebuilt, and 490 years from the decree to rebuild Jerusalem, Messiah was going to come - but after the Messiah had come, the city and sanctuary (temple) were going to be destroyed again.
+Daniel was prophesying that Jerusalem and its temple, which had been destroyed by the king of Babylon, were going to be rebuilt, and within 490 years from the decree to rebuild Jerusalem, the Messiah would have come - but at some point AFTER the Messiah had come, the city and sanctuary (temple) were going to be destroyed again.

 CAUSING SACRIFICE AND OFFERING TO CEASE